 - The move is pointless and would only waste CPU time.
 For example, swapping 2 lectures of the same course will result in the same score and the same schedule because all lectures of 1 course are interchangeable (same teacher, same students, same topic). - Doing the move would break a build-in hard constraint, so the solution would be infeasible but the score function doesn't check build-in hard constraints (for performance gain).
-For example, don't change a gym lecture to a room which is not a gym room. - Note that any build-in hard constraint must usually be filtered on every move type.
+For example, don't change a gym lecture to a room which is not a gym room.

+Note that any build-in hard constraint must usually be filtered on every move type.
 For example, don't swap the room of a gym lecture with another lecture if the other lecture's original room isn't a gym room.

-Filtered selection can happen on any Selector in the selector tree, including any MoveSelector, EntitySelector Of ValueSelector:
+Filtered selection can happen on any Selector in the selector tree, including any MoveSelector, EntitySelector or ValueSelector.
+It works with any kind of cacheType and selectionOrder.